Energy and the Grid in Wales

 Gathering Critical Information for Members

-One of our key priorities is to provide members with accurate and timely advice.
-To do so, we are actively gathering information and detailed data on the proposed routes for infrastructure such as pylons, as well as how much of the grid these projects will utilise.
+To provide members with accurate and timely advice, we are actively gathering information and detailed data on the proposed routes and associated transmission and distribution, as well as how much of the grid these projects will utilise.
 This will allow us to offer clear guidance on the potential impacts on member properties as projects progress.

 "As renewable energy projects like the Towy Valley grid scheme progress, it's crucial that rural landowners are fully informed and prepared to protect their interests.
 These developments offer opportunities, but also significant challenges, particularly around land use and access.
 CLA Cymru is committed to ensuring our members are equipped with the advice and resources needed to navigate these changes."